OttawaCloudConsulting/CV/index.md

 ## Quick Profile

-Cloud Architect & DevSecOps Specialist with **15+ years of IT experience** specializing in:
+Cloud Architect & DevSecOps Specialist and Platform Engineer with **15+ years of IT experience** specializing in:

 - **AWS Cloud Transformation** - Migration and architecture
 - **Government Sector Compliance** - ITSG, NIST, HIPAA standards